ben-newell/configuration/README.md

 This setup has been tested on macOS versions 10.13, 10.14, 10.15+.

-Post Setup Wizard, I setup iCloud, and install anything from the app store.

-Things like Mail.app, Contacts.app, Calendar.app, and *.app.
+Post Setup Wizard, I usually download 1Pass using Safari, then open terminal and `scutil --set` ComputerName, HostName, LocalHostName, NetBIOSName, and disable SIP.

 # SHELL